ibm-cloud-docs/monitoring/config_agent.md

     Use an editor to open the sysdig-agent-configmap.yaml file.
 Then, add the following parameters:

     * **k8s_cluster_name**: This parameter specifies the cluster name as a metric label.
-You can use the label *kubernetes.cluster.name* to navigate the Kubernetes dashboards by cluster name and filter out metrics associated with the cluster.
+You can use the label *kubernetes.cluster.name* to navigate the Kubernetes dashboards by cluster name and filter out metrics that are associated with the cluster.

     * **collector**: This parameter specifies the ingestion URL for the region where the monitoring instance is available.

     * **collector_port**: This parameter indicates the port on which the collector is listening on.
-It's value must be *6443*.
+The value must be set to *6443*.

     * **ssl**: This parameter must be set to *true*.